 One of the most relaxing attractions is located here.
 The Liberty Belle paddlewheel boat takes guests on a cruise around the Rivers of America.
 It was originally the Richard F. Irvine riverboat until the Liberty Belle was built from its hull in 1996.

 A very popular photo spot is the wooden pillory found in Liberty Square.
 Stick your head and hands through and smile!
 Getting your picture taken sure beats what used to happen - in the days when this was used as punishment, you'd be locked in and have food thrown at you.
 (Getting pelted with one of those mammoth Disney turkey legs could be painful!)

 There are some fun souvenirs that are unique to Liberty Square.
 Little girls love the umbrellas that can be personalized with their names.
 At the Silhouette cart you can have a memorable keepsake created.

-Shoppers will find antiques, historical treasures, tea sets, silver and kitchenware in such shops as Heritage House, Ye Olde Christmas Shoppe, The Yankee Trader, Olde World Antiques and the Silversmith Shop.
+Shoppers will find antiques, historical treasures, tea sets, silver and kitchenware in such shops as Ye Olde Christmas Shoppe, Olde World Antiques and the Silversmith Shop.
 Madame Leota's cart has some cute items based on the Haunted Mansion.